v12technology/fluxtion/docs/sections/gettingstarted/first_tutorial.md

 The lifecycle methods and how clients access the TicketStore interface are described later on.

 # Building the application
-Now we have our service interfaces designed and implemented we need to connect them together and make sure they provide the functionality required.
+Now we have our service interfaces designed and implemented we need to connect components together and make sure they provide the functionality required in the expected manner.
 There are several problems to solve to deliver functionality:

 - How do clients access the components via service interfaces
 - How are the lifecycle methods called
-- How is LotteryGameNode processNewTicketSale called at the right time
+- How is LotteryGameNode#processNewTicketSale called only when a ticket is successfully purchased
 - How are the components wired together

-This is the goal of Fluxtion to solve these four problems for any event driven application.
+Fluxtion solves these four problems for any event driven application.

 ## Exporting services
+We want clients to access components via service interface, this is simple to achieve by adding an **ExportService** annotation to the interface definitions on the concrete classes, as shown below.

+{% highlight java %}
+import com.fluxtion.runtime.annotations.ExportService;
+public class LotteryMachineNode implements @ExportService LotteryMachine {
+  //removed for clarity
+}

+import com.fluxtion.runtime.annotations.ExportService;
+public class TicketStoreNode implements Supplier<Ticket>, @ExportService TicketStore {
+  //removed for clarity
+}
+{% endhighlight %}

+Fluxtion will only export annotated interfaces at the container level, in this case Fluxtion will not export the Supplier interface that TicketStoreNode implements.

+## Accessing exported services
+Once the service interface has been marked for export client code can locate it through the EventProcessor instance that holds the application components by calling EventProcessor#getExportedService.
+Client code invokes methods on the interface and Fluxtion container will take care of all method routing.

+{% highlight java %}
+public static void start(Consumer<String> ticketReceiptHandler, Consumer<String> resultsPublisher){
+  EventProcessor lotteryEventProcessor = FluxtionSpring.interpret(
+      new ClassPathXmlApplicationContext("com/fluxtion/example/cookbook/lottery/spring-lottery.xml"));
+  LotteryMachine lotteryMachine = lotteryEventProcessor.getExportedService();
+  TicketStore ticketStore = lotteryEventProcessor.getExportedService();
+  lotteryMachine.setResultPublisher(resultsPublisher);
+  ticketStore.setTicketSalesPublisher(ticketReceiptHandler);
+}
+{% endhighlight %}

 ## Event dispatch